NuWestlakes Vet Team Saves Baby Blue Tongue

-Upon further inspection Nurse Heidi recognized a baby Blue Tongue Lizard, no more than half the length of her pen.
-She knew he needed our help.
+Upon opening the box we saw a baby Blue Tongue Lizard, no more than half the length of Nurse Heidi's pen.

 The tiny lizard, nicknamed 'Kurt' met Dr Paul.
 Next, Dr Paul assessed Kurt's injuries and decided on a plan of action.
 Kurt would need several stitches on his jawline.